Caribbean Story Part 1: Light the Lamp

 “Good afternoon, Mrs. Spooner,” she shouted from outside the gate.
 “A word with you, please.”

 “Yes, Ma’am, and I don’t mean to take much of your time.”
 Janie followed and continued to speak as soon as Mrs. Spooner positioned herself to stir.
-“That surely smells good.
-Anyway, I came to let you know that your son Manny put my daughter in the family way.”
+“That smell good, eh?
+Anyway, I come to let you know that you son Manny put my daughter in the family way.”

 Manny and Janie passed each other as she was leaving and he was entering Tamarind Alley.
 They exchanged "good afternoon" greetings but neither one acknowledged the other.
 Still, Manny's question to his mother proved that he recognized her.